 "Ah, the jutsu is running out.
 I have no time to answer questions Naruto.
 You no doubt feel the tug of the mortal realm pulling you back.
 I will have to explain things later.
 Explain the fullness of your title, and the duties that come with it.
 Do you understand?"

 Naruto tried to speak, but how can you speak without a tongue, or a mouth for that matter?
-He was left no time to wonder on the question though, as he felt the same jerk pulling him.
+He was left no time to wonder on the question though, as he felt the same jerk pull on him.
 And this time, it didn't stop.

 Like a trout caught by the hook of an excited fisherman, he was being reeled in.
 Then it stopped, suddenly, and he felt himself collide against something.

 The first thing he became aware of was a sound.
 It was consistent, played over and over in the background.
-It was a steady thumping sound, like someone was pounding on a door.
+A steady thumping sound, like someone was pounding on a door.
 Well, more like a drum really.
 It was strangely familiar.

-Then he recognized it: the sound of a heart, his heart.
+Then he recognized it.
+It was the sound of a heart, his heart.
 Suddenly the rest of his senses caught up with him.